-• They have been seriously or persistently badly behaved

-• They would seriously harm the education and welfare of themselves or other pupils if they stayed in school.
-A pupil may be automatically excluded after incidents such as serious actual or threatened violence or assault.
+- Serious or persistent breaches of the school behaviour policy - They have been seriously or persistently badly behaved which is having an impact upon the education of other pupils. - They would seriously harm the education and welfare of themselves or other pupils if they stayed in school. - ✤ A pupil may be automatically excluded after incidents such as serious actual or threatened violence or assault towards a member of staff or another pupil.